AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-45049-customer-attribute-is-required-setting-doesnt-work.md

 ---
-title: 'ACSD-45049: Customer attribute "[!UICONTROL Is required]" setting doesn't work as per website scope in Admin'
+title: 'ACSD-45049: Customer attribute [!UICONTROL Is required] setting doesn't work as per website scope in Admin'
 description: Apply the ACSD-45049 patch to fix the Adobe Commerce issue where customer "[!UICONTROL Is required]" attribute is not properly overridden as per website scope in Admin.
 feature: Customer Attributes
 role: Admin, Developer